Travel Guide to Pollensa in Majorca

 An ideal destination for those looking for fun whilst being able to enjoy a more laid back holiday if preferred.

 - Pollensa is a breath of fresh air compared to the busy resorts on the island with a more laid back atmosphere.

-- There are a multitude of luxury yachts moored in the bay of Pollensa which bobble alongside colourful fishing boats and is an artists dream.
+- There is a multitude of luxury yachts moored in the bay of Pollensa which bobble alongside colourful fishing boats and is an artist's dream.

 - 5km inland from Puerto Pollensa is Pollensa itself, a Roman town which gave the area its name

 - The biggest natural feature of the area is the imposing range of mountains Sierra de Tramuntana which surrounds and shields the town.

 - Puerto Pollensa is the furthest resort from the island’s airport at Palma, another great reason for having a hire car.

 - Enjoy bathing in the shallow warm waters of the bay.